 Because of these trends, many advocates believe neglect merits more attention from researchers, legislators, and clinicians.
 However, because it is an act of omission rather than an overt act of violence or harm, neglect may at times be more difficult to identify than physical or sexual abuse.

 A number of neglected children present as suffering from medical conditions, failure to thrive, or malnutrition, which in severe cases can be life-threatening.
-Observable signs include dirty skin; offensive body odor; unwashed, uncombed hair; tattered, undersized, oversized, or unclean clothing; clothing that is inappropriate for the weather; and frequent lack of supervision.
+Observable signs of neglect on the child’s person may include:

-School personnel are advised to consider the possibility of neglect when a child:
+School personnel may be well-poised to spot neglect and are advised to consider the possibility when a child:

-- Lacks needed medical or dental care, immunizations, or glasses.
+- appears to lack needed medical or dental care, immunizations, or glasses

 Neglect may also be considered when a parent or caregiver presents as: